DCPROGS/DCSTATS/README.md

 `pip install -e .`

-The later creates symlink which allows any source code change be immeediately available locally.
+The latter creates symlink which allows any source code change be available locally immediately.

 # Projected ongoing development